-- Experienced system administrators responsible for deploying and administering JBoss Enterprise Application Platform 6 in large-scale production environments.
+- Experienced system administrators responsible for deploying and administering JBoss Enterprise Application Platform 7 in large-scale production environments

-- At least 2 years of experience as a JBoss Enterprise Application Platform administrator
+- At least 2 years of experience as a JBoss EAP administrator

 - Script with CLI

-- Demonstrate a proficient knowledge of clustering components, their configuration, and application to clustered architectures.
+- Demonstrate clustering components, their configuration, and application to clustered architectures.

-- Deploy an application in various types of production environments.
+- Lean to deploy an application in various types of production environments.

-- Script various configuration and management scenarios using command line interface (CLI).
+- Learn to script various configuration and management scenarios using the CLI.

-- Use various tools to monitor and manage JBoss Enterprise Application Platform.
+- Use various tools to monitor and manage JBoss EAP 7.

 - Learn how to manage supported messaging systems.

-- Configure security settings that include authentication, authorization, networking, and the management interfaces.
+- Configure security settings that include authentication, authorization, and the management console.